companieshouse/test-data-stack/infrastructure/terraform/scripts/README.md

 ## Introduction

-These scripts are used to encrypt parameters for use with the AWS parameter store.
-There are two scripts available to use and each one serves its own purpose.
+These scripts are used to encrypt or decrypt parameters for use with the AWS parameter store.
+There are three scripts available to use and each one serves its own purpose.

 ## Prerequisites